There is no need to let your success at the University of South Carolina be compromised by unforeseen financial demands when we can help you.

 - Submit the emergency loan application

 - Attend an emergency loan consultation.
-You'll need to provide an ID and your CarolinaCard
+You'll need to provide a government issued ID and your CarolinaCard

 - If approved, you will receive your emergency loan in up to three business days